sebastienrousseau/crypto-service/README.md

 ![Banner representing Crypto API][crypto api]

-Crypto API is a portable interface to cryptographic operations such as signature generation and verification, hashing and verification, encryption and decryption.
+Crypto API is a set of portable APIs for common cryptographic operations such as data encryption, tokenisation, transaction authorization, code-signing and key life-cycle management and other security services.
 [Learn more][18][>][18]

 ![divider][divider]